Church Website Audience

 The most successful church websites are those designed with their target audience clearly in mind.
 Your target audience is simply those people who you hope to attract to your site.
 Good church websites are hard to create because they must reach two target audiences, not just one.
 The key to ensuring that your website works well is to design according to the different needs of these two audiences.

-Your first and most important audience is those people who are not yet Christians but who are considering coming to your church.
+We would suggest your first, and most important audience, is those people who are not yet Christians but who are considering coming to your church.
 The church website offers them an ideal way to find out about the church, and the Christian faith, in an anonymous way before taking the plunge and coming along in person.
 Your site needs to be accessible in language and style giving these visitors a positive impression.

 Your website's second audience is your existing church members.
-This group is less important than the first, simply because there is probably little which you can place on the website that they don't already know, or can't easily find out from another source.
-So do provide information relevant to church members, but not at the expense of making the site inaccessible to your main audience of non-churchgoers.
+Do provide information relevant to church members, but not at the expense of making the site inaccessible to your main audience of non-churchgoers.
 Everything you put on your site says something about your church, consider whether or not putting the breakdown of last year's finances and lengthy minutes of the annual church meeting are a good idea (the answer is 'probably not').

 Providing relevant content